dropbox/dropbox-sdk-obj-c/README.md

 ## Try some API requests

-Once you have obtained an OAuth2 token, you can try some API v2 calls using the Objective-C SDK.
+Once you have obtained an OAuth 2.0 token, you can try some API v2 calls using the Objective-C SDK.

 ### Dropbox client instance